Skip to content

 The first step is to set up the main menus and layout of the interface.

-Extra extra action bars are added to give us more keybinds to use.
+Extra action bars are added to give us more keybinds to use

-⬥ Now we have an interface that looks something like this:
+Without much effort, we now have an interface that looks something like this:

-⬥ The basic structure of the interface has taken shape.
+The basic structure of the interface has taken shape, but there are still customisations that can be made.

 Note: A portion of the game window is now covered by interface menus - this will be adjusted in the next step.

-After finalizing the basic layout, the advanced options can be used to customise how some detailed and important aspects of the interface, such as the buff/debuff bars, split private chat, the game view etc.
+After finalizing the basic layout, the edit layout mode can be used to customise how some detailed and important aspects of the interface, such as the buff/debuff bars, split private chat, the game view etc.

-⬥ To access the menu, press Escape > Edit Layout Mode > Advanced Options and you'll be greeted with a menu that looks similar to the following image.
-Click the tickboxes to add or remove overlays from the view to customise.
+⬥ To access the menu, press Escape > Edit Layout Mode and you'll be greeted with a menu that looks similar to the following image.
+Click the tickboxes to add or remove overlays from the view to customise

-⬥ The boss instance/kill timers, slayer counter, and game clock are visible and don't cover other menus.
+⬥ The boss instance/kill timers, and slayer counter are visible and don't cover other menus

 Saving Interface Layout